Polytoria/Docs/docs/objects/system/Instance.md

 ### Touched(otherPart;Instance) { event }

 Fires when the instance was touched by another instance.
+If you are trying to detect a player touching the instance, make sure to check with `otherPart:IsA('Player')` before continuing the anonymous function.
+Also, it's recommended to apply a debounce variable to the event.

 **Example**